 One of the sign details identifies a 45 foot high by 45 foot wide pole sign.
 An electronic LED reader board sign is proposed along the bottom of the sign.
 (Please note that there are no dimensions on the sign to determine the size of the electronic LED reader board sign.)
 In the past, it has been noted that the diversion created by an electronic LED reader board adjacent to a principal arterial street compromises safe travel standards along the street.
 Interstate 90 is classified as an arterial street on the City's adopted Major Street Plan.
 The Planning Commission has previously denied a request to allow an electronic LED reader board sign at the Furniture Row property, which also abuts Interstate 90, noting safety concerns along the Interstate.
-In addition, the South Dakota Department of Transportation has previously voiced concern with the diversion created by an electronic LED reader board sign at the Furniture Row site.
-Based on these reasons, staff recommends that a revised sign package be submitted for review and approval eliminating the electronic LED reader board sign package be sign.
+In addition, the South Dakota Department of Transportation has previously voiced concern with the diversion created by an electronic LED reader board sign along Interstate 90 and, subsequently, did not support the electronic LED reader board sign at the Furniture Row site.
+Based on these reasons, staff recommends that a revised sign package be submitted for review and approval eliminating the electronic LED reader board from the proposed pole sign.